-Checklists are used in many fields to help ensure that the proper procedures are used.
-In the fields of engineering, aeronautics, and medicine, failures to follow checklists of evidence-based guidelines can be used in court cases to assign blame for bad outcomes.
+Checklists are used by organizations in many areas to ensure that the proper procedures are followed.
+In the fields of engineering, aeronautics, and medicine, failures to follow checklists comprised of evidence-based guidelines can be used in court cases to assign blame for bad outcomes.

-Checklists are based on the method of decomposition, whereby a complex problem is analyzed in parts that can be solved more easily than the whole.
+Checklists can draw upon decomposition, whereby a complex problem is analyzed in smaller parts that can be solved individually more easily than the whole.
 Macgregor's (2001) review provides experimental evidence on the usefulness of judgmental decomposition.
 In three experiments on job selection and college selection, decomposition improved judgments compared to holistic ratings (Arkes et al., 2010).
 An experiment to determine which research proposals should be funded by the National Institutes of Health found decomposed ratings were more reliable than holistic ratings (Arkes, Shaffer, and Dawes, 2006).

-A review of 15 experimental studies in healthcare found that checklists led to substantial improvements in outcomes in all (Hales and Pronovost 2006).
-For example, one experiment examined the application of a 19-item checklist for surgical procedures to thousands of patients in eight hospitals around the world.
+The effectiveness of checklists is well-documented in the medical field.
+A review of 15 experimental studies in healthcare found that checklists led to substantial improvements in patient outcomes (Hales and Pronovost 2006).
+For example, one experiment examined the application of a 19-item checklist for surgical procedures performed upon thousands of patients in eight hospitals around the world.
 Use of the checklist reduced death rates at those hospitals by half (Haynes et al. 2009).

 Checklists can help even when the users are aware of proper procedures.
-For example, an experiment on avoiding infection in the intensive care units of 103 Michigan hospitals required physicians to follow five well-known guidelines for inserting catheters.
-Following this simple checklist reduced infection rates from 2.7 per 1,000 patients to zero after three months.
+For example, an experiment aimed at preventing infection in the intensive care units of 103 Michigan hospitals required physicians to follow five well-known guidelines for inserting catheters.
+Following this simple checklist reduced infection rates from 2.7 per 1,000 patients to zero after three months. (add citation)